superham/paint/README.md

 _______________________________________________________________

 ## Build Instructions
-This project can be compiled using any IDE that supports JavaFX and FXML, I used IntellJ.
+This project can be compiled using any IDE that supports JavaFX and FXML, IntellJ for example.
 _______________________________________________________________

 ## Application Screenshot